 Can I Possess a Zip of Weed?

 A zip is the gold standard of measurement for cannabis.
 Most states that have legalized recreational marijuana allow citizens over 21 to possess one full ounce or less without penalty.
-California, Washington, Oregon, Colorado, Massachusetts and Nevada fall into this category.
+California, Washington, Oregon, Colorado, Massachusetts, Michigan, Illinois, and Nevada fall into this category.

 The state of Maine, which voted to legalize recreational cannabis on Election Day 2016, allows for up to 2.5 zips without repercussion.

-(Check out this helpful guide to find out the laws in your home state, and make sure you are aware of what’s legal!)
+(Check out this helpful guide to find out the laws in Maine, and make sure you are aware of what’s legal!)

 Well, now you know the lingo.
 A zip is an ounce of weed or 28.3 grams of pure, fresh marijuana goodness.
-If you’re in a legal state, ask your favorite budtender for a zip.
-He’ll know what it means.
+If you’re in a legal state, ask your favorite budtenders for a zip.
+They’ll know what it means.